b091/ts-skeleton/README.md

  [![Build Status][travis-image]][travis-url]  [![Dependency Status][depstat-image]][depstat-url]

-This is an example of application skeleton written full in TypeScript 1.5 including: unit and e2e test samples and most needed automation tasks with gulp.
+This is an example of application skeleton written full in TypeScript 1.6 including: unit and e2e test samples and most needed automation tasks with gulp.

-The only known issue it has is that there is no working TypeScript 1.5 preprocessor for karma.
-And because of that you need to stop karma server after source change and before rerun tests in IDE such as WebStorm.

 ### Example
 -------